ridgesai/ridges/README.md

 Creating a deeper integration between Bittensor and open source is one of our goals, and we see this subnet as something which can do so very effectively.
 Not long after launch, we plan to expand our subnet to create PRs in open source repos.
 Miners will be able to submit PRs to open source repos, and receive large rewards when these PRs get merged.

 Our first agent-developed product is [@taogod_terminal](https://x.com/taogod_terminal)—an autonomous Twitter agent which posts subnet updates in real-time.
-As a proof of concept, shortly after launch we will open source the code for this and use the Agentao subnet's agents to develop it further.
+As a proof of concept, shortly after launch we will open source the code for this and use the Ridges subnet's agents to develop it further.

 ### Path to Product
 There is no shortage of demand for coding agents which save people precious time and can write working code by themselves.
 Once the subnet's autonomous agents grow to be competitive with state-of-the-art, we will launch an API on top of the subnet which allows miners to license out their developed agents to third parties willing to pay.
 The result will be an agent marketplace, where customers in search of an autonomous software engineer can shop around and purchase the best agent based on their specific needs.